Get a Second Residence and Pay No Tax in 25 Tax-Free Countries

 Many people like Thailand as a place to live, invest and do business.
 If you’re one of those, Thailand is a territorial tax country that offers a variety of residence options.

-The main residence programs that foreigners can qualify for include the business visa, investor visa, retirement visa and Thai Elite Visas.
+The main residence programs that foreigners can qualify for include business visas, investor visas, retirement visas, and Thai Elite Visas.
 Here’s a quick summary of each program:

-Investment visa: Invest roughly US$270,000 in stocks, bonds, real estate or any other Thai investment vehicle and qualify for a temporary visa that you can renew annually as long as you maintain the investment.
+- Investment visa: Invest roughly US$300,000 in stocks, bonds, real estate or any other Thai investment vehicle and qualify for a temporary visa that you can renew annually as long as you maintain the investment.

-At the lower end, you will need to pay THB 900,000 (US$24,500) for a five-year visa.
+At the lower end, you will need to pay THB 900,000 (approximately US$25,000) for a five-year visa.
 Each option comes with unique benefits and perks.

 20. The Philippines

-The Philippines offers one of the lowest age requirements for a retirement visa anywhere in the world.
-If you are 35 or older, you can apply for the Philippines’ Special Retiree Resident Visa (SRRV) and receive the right to permanently reside in this tropical paradise.
+The retirement visa is a popular choice for those aged 50 or older.
+You can apply for the Philippines’ Special Retiree Resident Visa (SRRV) and receive the right to reside permanently in this tropical paradise.

 With the SRRV, you will receive government assistance in obtaining a tax identification number and establishing the Philippines as your tax residence.
 You will also enjoy tax-free remittance of your pension and annuities.